On a generalization of affinoid varieties: Spectra of locally convex algebras

 \section{Spectra of locally convex algebras}

-The aim of this section is to construct in this section spectra of topological algebras similarly as did in \cite{GOLD} and \cite{MAL} for topological algebras over $\C$, and to compare these spectra with our bornological spectra.
-We do not go in deep of a detailed study of general topological algebras over $k$, restricting our attention on the multiplicatively convex one for which we have a good notion of spectrum.
+The aim of this section is to discuss spectra of topological algebras over any $k$ similarly as did in \cite{GOLD} and \cite{MAL} for topological algebras over $\C$, and to compare these spectra with our bornological spectra.
+We do not go in a deep and detailed study of general topological algebras over $k$, restricting our attention on the multiplicatively convex.

-It's know that locally convex topological vector spaces can be seen as of pro-object of the category of seminormed spaces over $k$, in analogous way that bornological vector spaces can be seen as the ind-objects.
-So far we studied multiplicatively convex bornological algebras as ind-object of the category of seminormed algebras, hence here we want to explore the dual point of view: to study multiplicatively convex topological algebras as pro-object of the category of seminormed algebras.

-\begin{defn} Let $A$ be a locally convex $k$-vector space.
-We call $A$ a \emph{locally convex topological algebra} if $A$ is equipped with a bilinear map $A \times A \to A$, which is continuous and has an identity.
-A morphism of locally convex algebras is a continuous ring homomorphism which preserve identities. \end{defn}
+\begin{defn} Let $A$ be a locally convex topological $k$-vector space.
+We call $A$ a \emph{locally convex topological algebra} if $A$ is equipped with a bilinear map $A \times A \to A$, which is continuous and associative.
+We will always suppose that the multiplication is commutative and that $A$ has an identity element.
+A morphism of locally convex algebras is a continuous $k$-algebra homomorphism which preserves identities. \end{defn}